scikit-activeml/scikit-activeml/README.rst

 Stream-based Active Learning
 ############################

-The following code implements an active learning cycle with 200 data points and the default budget of 10% using a pwc classifier and split uncertainty sampling.
+The following code snippet implements an active learning cycle with 200 data points and the default budget of 10% using a pwc classifier and split uncertainty sampling.
 Like in the pool-based example you can wrap other classifiers from ``sklearn``, ``sklearn`` compatible classifiers or like the example classifiers provided by ``skactiveml``.